pingcap/pingcap.github.io/src/ai/quickstart.md

     ```python
     from pytidb import TiDBClient

-    db = TiDBClient.connect(
+    client = TiDBClient.connect(
         host="localhost",
         port=4000,
         username="root",
         password="",
         database="test",
+        ensure_db=True,
     )
     ```

     > **Tip:** Please modify the connection parameters according to your actual deployment.

-Once connected, you can use the `db` object to operate tables, query data, and more.
+Once connected, you can use the `client` object to operate tables, query data, and more.

 ## Create an embedding function